-Applicants may apply simultaneously to more than one graduate program, but they may enroll in only one program (with the exception of those admitted to dual degree programs).
+Applicants may apply simultaneously to more than one graduate program, but they may enroll in only one program, with the exception of applicants admitted to dual degree programs.
 All complete applications are forwarded to the Graduate Studies Committee(s) to which they are directed.
-Admission decisions are based on a careful review of all aspects of the applicant's file.
-Scores on standardized tests such as the GRE are not the sole criterion for making an admission decision or ending consideration of the application.
-Each applicant's test scores are compared with those of other applicants of similar socioeconomic status.
-Graduates of foreign institutions may be required to have a minimum score on an English-language-proficiency test such as the TOEFL or the IELTS.
-Information about admission criteria for each graduate program is available from the graduate adviser.
+Admission decisions are based on a careful review of all aspects of the applicant's file including standardized tests, undergraduate grade point average, letters of recommendation, research and teaching experience, etc. Scores on standardized tests such as the GRE are not the sole criterion for making an admission or ending consideration of the application.
+Information about admission criteria for each graduate program is available from the graduate advisor.